Must do’s/next steps (after you've paid your enrollment deposit)

 Know your B-Numbers

 The B-Number is the primary identification number for students at Binghamton.
 To access it, log into the Binghamton portal, my.binghamton.edu, click on the BU BRAIN Self-Service icon in the top left-hand corner, select the "Home" tab and click on "What's My B-Number?"
+You will be able to access this after your pay your enrollment deposit.

 Advanced Placement (AP) credit